ingresso-group/slate/source/includes/_intro.md

 ## Basic booking flow

-The Ingresso API is designed around booking seats for theatre product, and some of the parameters may use language (e.g. `seat`) reflective of that.
-However, it is flexible enough to be used for booking a wide range of different products, including general-admission attractions products, merchandise and more.
+The Ingresso API was designed to support the more complex task of booking tickets for live entertainment events, and some parameters use language (e.g. `seat`) reflective of that.
+However, the API includes support for booking a wide range of different products, including general-admission attractions products, merchandise and more.

 For most products that have limited capacity availability, the following basic